SS Dresden (1896)

-The SS Dresden was a British passenger ship which operated, as such, from 1897 to 1915.
-She is known as the place of the 1913 disappearance of German engineer Rudolf Diesel, inventor of the Diesel engine.
+SS Dresden was a British passenger ship which operated, as such, from 1897 to 1915.
+She is known as the place of the 1913 disappearance of German engineer Rudolf Diesel, inventor of the diesel engine.
 The ship was built in 1897 by the Earle Company at Hull for the Great Eastern Railway.
 She operated on the North Sea route between Harwich and the Hook of Holland.
 She was renamed HMS Louvain in 1915 and was used by the Royal Navy in World War I. until her loss in 1918.

-Diesel's Disappearance
+Diesel's disappearance

-On 29 September 1913 Rudolf Diesel, German engineer who invented the Diesel engine, boarded the Dresden at Antwerp, Belgium on his way to a meeting in London.
+On 29 September 1913 Rudolf Diesel, German engineer who invented the diesel engine, boarded Dresden at Antwerp, Belgium on his way to a meeting in London.
 He retired to his cabin about 22:00 with a request to be called at 06:15 in the morning, but he was not seen alive again.
 Later a Dutch ship found a body floating in the sea and from the items and clothes recovered the remains were identified as Diesel's.